 Diversity, Equity & Inclusion

-The DEI Advocate serves as a resource to all school constituencies and provides support and education for the full incorporation of equity and inclusivity into educational programming, community life, and institutional practice.
-Serving both as consultant and counselor, the DEI Advocate facilitates thinking about identity development, equity and social justice, inclusive community-building, cultural competence, and social/emotional health.
-The DEI advocate provides ongoing professional development to faculty and staff in this area.
+The Director of Diversity, Equity, and Inclusion serves as a resource to all school constituencies and provides support and education for the full incorporation of equity and inclusivity into educational programming, community life, and institutional practice.
+As a member of the senior administrative team, the Director of Diversity, Equity and Inclusion facilitates thinking about identity development, equity and social justice, inclusive community-building, cultural responsiveness, and social/emotional health.

 The Chestnut Hill School’s Diversity, Equity & Inclusion Curriculum engages every learner, from Beginners (3 years old) to 6th graders, in exploring the full spectrum of personhood.
 Our students are supported in gaining a strong and proud sense of themselves as valuable whole beings with a multitude of characteristics and talents – and they develop the capacity to be empathic and respectful towards people from all walks of life.

 The Chestnut Hill School is committed to building a community that understands and values our diverse world, and we actively seek students, faculty, and staff from a wide range of backgrounds and perspectives.
 Student affinities are voluntary and an important aspect of our thriving multicultural community, providing a space for students with shared experiences and backgrounds to come together and connect.